PowerMops/powermops-site/src/routes/pmops/Classes-4.md

 Null events (all event types with the \* above) can be used to execute the Idle: method for the front window.
-The programmer should use a window\'s Idle: method to perform any background processing that is required for that particular window (such as call TEIdle in a text edit window).
+The programmer should use a window's Idle: method to perform any background processing that is required for that particular window (such as call TEIdle in a text edit window).
 The Idle: method should execute quickly so as not to bog down the responsiveness of the system to input.